mcr/ipsecme-ikev2-sa-ts-payloads/draft-kampati-ipsecme-ikev2-sa-ts-payloads-opt.md

 The optimized rekey removes sending unnecessary new parameters that originally would have to be validated against the original parameters.
-In that sense, this optimization enhances the security of the rekey process.
+In that sense, this optimization enhances the security of the rekey process by reducing the complexity and code required.

 # Acknowledgments

-Special thanks go to Paul Wouters, Valery Smyslov, and Antony Antony.
+Special thanks to Valery Smyslov and Antony Antony.

 --- back